Trip Highlights of Mera Peak Climbing

 Secod time on Mera peak climbing wiht AHT

 I trekked with Puru to Tengboche and Pochara the first time and rated ATH excellent then.
-Puru and the team cared for me so well that I returned to climb Mera Peak with the same excellent service (trekking guide, porter, and this time climbing guide).
-Puru continuously checks in to see how things are going, and I could always count on his people for help along the trek (14 days).
-Thanks again, Puru, you are the best!!
+Puru and the team cared for me so well that I returned to climb Mera Peak with the same exceptional service (trekking guide, porter, and this time climbing guide).

 Dean H